 Quest offers wilderness first aid course at BU

-The wilderness first aid course is designed to provide outdoor enthusiasts, leaders, guides and rangers with an introduction to first aid and patient care in remote settings.
-Topics include wound management and infection, realigning fractures and dislocations, improvised splinting techniques, patient monitoring and environmental emergencies.
-The instructors will emphasize the principles of treatment and decision making, not the memorization of lists.
+The wilderness first aid program is an introductory-level course designed to provide outdoor leaders, guides and rangers with an introduction to first aid and patient care in remote settings.
+Topics include wound management and infection, realigning fractures and dislocations, improvised splinting techniques, patient monitoring and long-term management problems, plus up-to-date information on environmental emergencies.

-The course, which does not include cardiopulmonary resuscitation (CPR), is open to all levels of training and experience.
-Participants who successfully complete the course will earn two-year wilderness first aid certification from the Wilderness Medicine Institute of the National Outdoor Leadership School.
+The course focuses on treatment and quick decision making.
+Participants who complete the course will receive a two-year wilderness first aid certification from the Wilderness Medicine Institute of the NOLS.

 The fee of $185 includes textbooks, syllabus, equipment and certification cards.
 For more information, visit www.buquest.org or by call the Quest office at (570) 389-4323.

 Bloomsburg University is one of 14 universities in the Pennsylvania State System of Higher Education.
 BU serves approximately 10,000 students, offering comprehensive programs of study in the colleges of Education, Business, Liberal Arts and Science and Technology.